 Improving the quality of your products is not only a big gain for customer service, but also an internal time-saver.
 Making sure faultless products come off the line at a higher percentage means less resource usage and less wastage.
 Which – you guessed it – all leads back to more value being passed on to the customer.
 ERP can help you with this to some extent – but the system needs to be backed up with a tight process to ensure absolute consistency.
 Reviewing a product’s journey from components to assembly/manufacture to quality control, and carefully mapping this to automations within your ERP software will help ensure that this process is followed each and every time – with less requirement for manual checks and less margin for human error.
 We will get into more detail on process and product quality in a later post, but for now it is important to note that improving this will help you see a leaner supply chain and deliver more value to your customers.

 Documentation and awareness

-Customer service is just one area of your business a streamlined, well documented and enforced process can have an impact, but it is a significant one.
+Improving a business process for customer service is just one area that can be streamlined, but a well documented and enforced process can have an impact.
 Happy customers mean more business and less time spent on issues – which leads to more happy customers!
 If you would like to find out more about how a business process redesign could impact your business, get in touch.